korkmazkadir/algotab-tps/README.md

 ## To install jupyter:

-./install-jupyter.sh your_password
+./install-jupyter.sh

-(It installs the jupyter notebook on your machine)
+(It installs the jupyter notebook on your machine, It will request a password from you)

 ## To backup all the TP entries of students: